MISSION & OBJECTIVE

 3. As filmmaker, the entrant is duly authorized to submit this film to the competition.

 4. The entrant holds the Los Angeles Jewish Film Festival and sponsor organizations harmless and indemnify it from any damage to media en route or otherwise during the course of the festival's possession of the film.
-In addition, the entrant agrees to hold the Los Angeles Jewish Film Festival harmless and indemnify it from cost and/or damages incurred as a result from any litigation and or threatened litigation as a result of the screenings of the film.
+In addition, the entrant agrees to hold the Los Angeles Jewish Film Festival and it's presenting organization, Tribe Media Corp. and Jewish Journal, harmless and indemnify it from cost and/or damages incurred as a result from any litigation and or threatened litigation as a result of the screenings of the film.

 5. All films not in English must have English subtitles or be dubbed in English.